zabokaa/goodFood/README.md

 - Feeling: This column stores the user's feeling after consuming the food.
 It's an integer value between 1 and 5, where 1 represents feeling good and 5 represents feeling bad.
 This value is also input by the user.
 - Date: This column stores the date when the food was consumed.
 It's a string value in the format "dd/mm/yyyy", and it's automatically set to the current date when a new food entry is added.

-### Future Features

-- As a user, I would like to have an option to visually represent the change in feelings for a specific type of food.
-I tried to incorporate a plot using matplotlib, but it did not work out with Heroku.
-Although I could save the plot as a PNG, it was not feasible to display it within the console-based interface.

 ## Testing

+### Bugs

+- I encountered an issue where the date, stored as a string in my worksheet, was being saved with a leading apostrophe.
+So my delete_food_entry function did not work and displayed "No entries found for {food_type} on {date}".
+I discovered that this was a formatting issue with Google Sheets.
+So I changed the format to "Plain Text" --> solved.

 ## Technologies

+Python3 with libraries: gspread google-auth-oauthlib google-auth-httplib2 google-auth prettytable

 ## Project Status